 MAKING THE CHOICE TO BREASTFEED YOUR BABY

 Learning about breastfeeding while you are pregnant can help you to be more successful at breastfeeding when your baby is born.
 There are many advantages to both you and your baby and you can learn more about them by taking a breastfeeding class.
-Hospitals designated as “Baby-Friendly” will help you get your breastfeeding off to a good start.
-Consider continuing breastfeeding after returning to work or school to maintain those benefits.
-The longer you breastfeed, the more you and your baby will benefit.
+Hospitals designated as Baby-Friendly certified will help you get breastfeeding off to a good start.
+Continue breastfeeding after returning to work or school to maintain those benefits.

 Breastfeeding for Dads

 HERE ARE A FEW BENEFITS OF BREASTFEEDING TO CONSIDER.

 Research shows breastfed babies are healthier and better able to fight disease and sickness.
 Breast milk provides nutrients, vitamins, growth factors, antibodies, hormones and other benefits that are not available in formula.
 Breast milk can reduce your baby’s risk of Sudden Infant Death Syndrome (SIDS), respiratory tract and ear infections, diarrhea and other stomach problems, childhood obesity, leukemia and childhood cancers, asthma, allergies and eczema.